wacv-23/TVLAD/README.md

 ## Introduction
-`TVLAD` is a PyTorch implementation for our wacv-2023 paper "TransVLAD: …… for Visual Geo-localization".
+`TVLAD` is a PyTorch implementation for our wacv-2023 paper "TransVLAD: Multi-Scale Attention-Based Global Descriptors for Visual Geo-Localization".
+If you use this code for your research, please cite our paper.

 ## Installation